 333 South Grand Avenue, Los Angeles, CA 90071-3197 USA

 Brandon Stoker is an associate in the Los Angeles office of Gibson, Dunn & Crutcher, where his practice focuses on complex commercial litigation at the trial and appellate levels.
-He is a member of the firm’s Antitrust, Appellate, Class Actions, Employment, and Intellectual Property practice groups.
-Prior to joining Gibson Dunn, Mr. Stoker served as a law clerk to the Honorable N. Randy Smith of the United States Court of Appeals for the Ninth Circuit.
+He is a member of the firm’s Antitrust and Competition; Appellate and Constitutional Law; Class Actions; Labor and Employment; and Media, Entertainment, and Technology Practice Groups.
+Before joining Gibson Dunn, Mr. Stoker served as a law clerk to the Honorable N. Randy Smith of the United States Court of Appeals for the Ninth Circuit.

-Prior to clerking, Mr. Stoker graduated magna cum laude from the Brigham Young University Law School, where he served as Editor-in-Chief of the BYU Law Review and was elected to the Order of the Coif.
-While attending law school, he served as a judicial extern to the Honorable David Sam of the United States District Court for the District of Utah, won best brief as an oral argument finalist in the Rex E. Lee Moot Court Competition, and received the John S. Welch Prize for Outstanding Legal Writing.
-He earned his undergraduate degree in political philosophy, magna cum laude, from Boise State University.
+Mr. Stoker graduated magna cum laude from the J. Reuben Clark Law School at Brigham Young University, where he served as Editor-in-Chief of the BYU Law Review and was elected to the Order of the Coif.
+While in law school, he served as a judicial extern to the Honorable David Sam of the United States District Court for the District of Utah, won best brief as an oral argument finalist in the Rex E. Lee Moot Court Competition, and received the John S. Welch Prize for Outstanding Legal Writing.
+He received his undergraduate degree in political philosophy, magna cum laude, from Boise State University.